Why Weekly?

 Caseload Considerations

 To end on a practical note, I’ll bring it back to numbers.
 If a therapist sees all their clients weekly, they’re able to help quite a few clients benefit efficiently from their services.
 If the same therapist saw clients bimonthly, they would need to take on double the caseload to keep their practice running.
 This would mean keeping the dreams, hopes, fears, concerns, and personalities of twice as many clients in their head at one time, all the time.
 It would effectively double that therapist’s mental and emotional workload, leaving them with half as much mental and emotional energy to devote to each client’s care.
-If you think about the extreme impact this could have on quality of care, you may understand why most therapists do their best to stick to the traditional weekly schedule rather than filling their caseloads with clients on atypical schedules.
+If you think about the extreme impact this could have on quality of care, you may understand why most therapists do their best to stick to the traditional weekly schedule rather than filling their caseloads with monthly clients.
 It’s simply more sustainable for everyone involved in the long run.

 Conclusions

-So, if you came here looking for an answer to the titular question, you’re probably wondering: will I see you bimonthly instead of weekly despite these concerns?
+So, if you came here looking for an answer to the titular question, you’re probably wondering: will I see you monthly despite these concerns?
 I can’t answer that in a blog post, sorry.
-If, after reading all of the considerations above, you still don’t want to commit to weekly sessions, please reach out and explain your situation.
+If, after reading all of the considerations above, you still don’t want to commit to weekly or biweekly sessions, please reach out and explain your situation.
 While I don’t generally accept new clients on a protracted schedule like this, I’ve made exceptions in the past and will listen carefully to your reasoning before making a decision.
-If I decide I can’t take you on with the schedule you desire, I will do my best to find you a therapist who disagrees with me on this matter.
+I have never yet accepted a new client on a less-than-monthly basis.